HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Authentication.md

 	const { password } = submission.value

-// The `resetuserPassword` hashes the new password using `bcrypt` and then update it for the corresponding `username`
+// The `resetUserPassword` hashes the new password using `bcrypt` and then update it for the corresponding `username`
 	await resetUserPassword({ username: resetPasswordUsername, password })
 	const verifySession = await verifySessionStorage.getSession(
 		request.headers.get('cookie'),